imballinst/react-bs-datatable/README.md

     * `filterable`: Boolean.
 Enable/disable filtering on the column.
     * `sortable`: Boolean.
 Enable/disable sorting on the column.
 * tableBody **(Required)**: Array of objects, each consists of `propNames` and `propValues`, depends on how many columns you define in the header.
 * tableClass: String.
 Classes used in <table> element tag.
+Default: `''`.
 * keyName **(Required)**: String.
 It is used to prepend the key property of children elements.
 * rowsPerPage: Integer.
 Initial rows per page.
-Default: `5`.
+Default: `undefined`.
 * rowsPerPageOption: Array of integer, each consists of pagination options.
-Default: `[5]`.
+Default: `undefined`.
 * initialSort: Object, each consists of `prop` (String) and `isAscending` (Boolean).
 Default: `undefined`.

 ## Styling